EvanHei/FileLocker/README.md

 <img src="./images/EncryptForm.png" alt="Encrypt Form" width="400">

-The Encrypt Form allows users to choose an industry-standard encryption algorithm such as AES and 3DES and provide a strength-enforced password.
+The Encrypt Form allows users to encrypt by choosing an industry-standard encryption algorithm such as AES or 3DES and providing a strength-enforced password.

 - **Generate Random**: generates a random password that satisfies the strength policy.
 - **→**: encrypts the file with the provided password.
 - **👁**: shows or hides the password fields.

+> [!CAUTION]
+> If the password is lost, so is the file's data.
+FileLocker maintains a zero-knowledge policy.

 ---